austinsantoso/NUSMaterial/CS2102/notes.md

 From the example above, given a color it cannot identify the rest.
 We can be given both Color and Eye Color, we can identify the rest.

+_SuperKey_ i
-_SuperKey_ is just the identity. a set of columns, that when given the values of these columns, we can uniquely identify the remaining columns.
+s just the identity. a set of columns, that when given the values of these columns, we can uniquely identify the remaining columns.
 There is at least one SuperKey, which contains every column.
 $\{col1, col2, ...\}$